 On a related (and ironic) note, just a few days ago Huffington Post reported that the folks at General Motors have pulled a controversial ad aimed at young car buyers.
 The ad depicted an embarrassed male cyclist being passed by a cute girl in a car.
 The implication that biking is uncool quickly drew fire from many angles, and bike manufacturer Giant responded with a well-timed parody ad of its own (Mr. Money Mustache and Giant are clearly in agreement here).

 So what’s the solution?
 Well, not everybody can simply get rid of their cars, and that’s OK.
 But could you take better advantage of public transportation?
 Walk or cycle to your office or the store?
 What about living close to your work (or working close to your home)?
-The payoff could be much bigger than you ever realized.
+The payoff of shorter commutes could be much bigger than you ever realized.

 (via Mr. Money Mustache)